 And, a take on the skills needed from another current PTI owner operator:

 “I don’t think it’s as important to have mechanic skills than it is to have have an understanding of the mechanics itself.
-If you understand the make-up of the equipment you can explain your problem to someone more mechanically inclined than yourself and can avoid being ripped off.”
+If you understand the make-up of the equipment you can explain your problem to someone more mechanically inclined.
+Therefore, you are more likely to avoid being ripped off.”

 – Jeremiah Carson (shown to the right)

-Check in next week for part three of this blog series, which will focus on doing your research before becoming an owner op.
+Check in next week for part three of this blog series!
+We will focus on doing your research before becoming an owner operator.

 Main photo provided by current PTI Owner Operator Bud Weber.